 You may have heard the term, ‘Are you a cook or a chef?’
 Are you following recipes – or a set of protocols – or you are creating menus and recipes – in our case, are we devising our own protocols and treatment plans?

 What we’re really trying to say when we ask this question is: Are you taking things to the next level in your treatments?
-Are you really considering the protocols you follow and changing them as the situation demands, or are you just following a set of instructions? – as if following instructions is a bad and dangerous thing.
-And I think to a degree, what we are really asking is whether you are just using a cookie cutter approach, applying the same protocol over and over again without consideration for the needs of the individual.
+Are you really considering the protocols you follow and changing them as the situation demands, or are you just following a set of instructions?
+And I think to a degree, what we are really asking is whether you are just using a cookie-cutter approach, applying the same protocol over and over again without consideration for the needs of the individual.